mybatis/mybatis-dynamic-sql/README.md

 1. It is a search with three search criteria - any combination of search criteria can be used
 2. Only records with an active status will be returned
-3. If `id_` is specified, it will be padded to length 5 with '0' at the beginning of the string
+3. If `id` is specified, it will be used as a filter
-4. If `firstName_` is specified, it will be used in a case-insensitive search and SQL wildcards will be appended
+4. If `firstName` is specified, it will be used in a case-insensitive search and SQL wildcards will be appended
-5. If `lastName_` is specified, it will be used in a case-insensitive search and SQL wildcards will be appended
+5. If `lastName` is specified, it will be used in a case-insensitive search and SQL wildcards will be appended
 6. The query results are limited to 500 rows

 Using the dynamic SQL features of the library eliminates a lot of code that would be required for checking nulls,